 News and Announcements

---Newsletter: To view the fifth issue of the Ethics Commission's newsletter focusing on the Open Meetings Act provisions of interest to county and municipal officials and employees, click here.
+--Newsletter: To view the sixth issue of the Ethics Commission's newsletter focusing on the Open Meetings Act provisions of interest to county and municipal officials and employees, click here.

 Coronavirus and the Open Meetings Act